 The Oat Milk Cookbook is a perfect jumpstart into the fascinating world of oat milk: from the coffeehouse to the making of savory filling dinners, Kim Lutz walks you through how to master the use of oat milk in your kitchen.
 I will also be sharing her recipe on how to make Whole-Grain Oat Milk Bread so you can have a taste of how easy and delicious it is to cook with oat milk.

 Oat milk is taking over the non dairy milk shelves at the grocery store and for a good reason: not only is this milk delicious, but also very versatile in a whole food plant based kitchen.
-Its ideal texture and flavor profile for usage in vegan baking makes it even more valuable.
+Its ideal texture and flavor profile for usage in vegan baking and smoothies makes it even more valuable.

 Oat milk is also amazing when looking for nut free options.
 Now that we have our oldest in pre-school, my head was spinning around when I realized it was a total nut-free school.
 It is astonishing how omnipresent nuts can be in most meals when cutting down on meat and dairy!

 But, as I was grabbing a box of oat milk for the first time at the store, I started to wonder: Can I use oat milk just the same as all the other non dairy milks we are accustomed to?
 Is oat milk as healthy compared to the other nut milks?
 Can I make my own oat milk right in my kitchen with simple equipment?